 In 2018 Narnia focused on festival appearances in Europe and writing new songs for another studio album, along with their second live-album: We Still Believe – Made in Brazil, producted and mixed by CJ Grimmark, and mastered by Thomas “Plec” Johansson.

-The new studio album entitled From Darkness To Light will be released as a double album in Japan through King Records in July 24th 2019, along with 20th anniversary deluxe edition of Long Live The King.
-The album will be released on CD, vinyl and digital formats in the rest of the world August 2nd 2019.
+The new studio album entitled From Darkness To Light was released as a double album in Japan through King Records in July 24th 2019, along with 20th anniversary deluxe edition of Long Live The King.
+The album was released on CD, vinyl and digital formats in the rest of the world August 2nd 2019.

-First single A Crack In The Sky will be released May 31st 2019 along with a music video.
+First single A Crack In The Sky was released May 31st 2019 along with a music video.
 Also second singel You Are The Air That I Breathe, which was released July 5th, was released along with a music video.

 World Tour 2019-2020

 Narnia will start the From Darkness To Light World Tour in South America beginning of September 2019.
-Dates are confirmed for common tour with Stryper and Tourniquet in Bolivia, Peru, Chile, Argentina and Brazil.
+Dates are confirmed for common tour with Stryper and Tourniquet in Paraguay, Peru, Chile, Argentina and Brazil.
 Several dates in Scandinavia and rest of Europe to be announced.